ThiagoHenriqueFP/post-consumer/README.md

 ## Flow

 After request on ```POST /posts/${id}``` an internal flow will be started, fetching the post and assiging histories to him and at end, will be returned the post processed

+Inside resource folder, has an script to fire 100 curl request to this api and measure the total time to fetch all posts

 ## API Docs